fez994/SolarWeb/README.md

 By doing so we can provide the user an estimation of the energy production (in W ).
-I say "estimation" because there are different factors that can influence the prevision.
+I say "estimation" because there are different factors that can influence the estimation.
 Ex: dirty solar panels, temperature (for every 1°c above 25 ° C the output decrease by 0.something , depending on the brand of the solar panel), direct damage of the panel etc.

 One last note: i used the Solcast API to get the solar radiation data, at the moment (August 2018) the API is free to use because is still in development,